Chapter 3 – Relationship to Clients – annotated

 Annotations

-3.4-8 Except as provided by rule 3.4-9, if a contentious issue arises between clients who have consented to a joint retainer,
+3.4-8 Except as provided by Code rule 3.4-9, if a contentious issue arises between clients who have consented to a joint retainer,

 (a) the lawyer must not advise them on the contentious issue and must: